ST. PETER’S BASILICA

 No trip to Vatican City is complete without exploring St. Peter’s Basilica, one of the most iconic landmarks in the world.
 As the heart of the Roman Catholic Church, the basilica offers visitors a chance to experience breathtaking art, history, and architecture, all within the sacred walls of this monumental church.
 From Michelangelo’s stunning dome to the breathtaking Pietà, St. Peter’s Basilica is a must-see for anyone visiting Rome.

-Tickets for the St. Peter’s Basilica
+Official tickets for the St. Peter’s Basilica

 Powered by GetYourGuide